 It has a tilling width of 16” and a depth of 10”.Its handles can be adjusted to suit multiple heights of users.
 B

-Besides a two-years warranty, it also has a kickstand included.
+Besides a two-year warranty, it also has a kickstand included.
 It may be a little expensive but totally worth the money you are paying keeping in mind its ability to easily attend to all your landscaping duties.

 The Black and Deck Tiller is very portable to use.
 It is ideal for the breaking of soil to allow water and nutrients to easily reach the plant roots.
 This tiller is great for the seeding of dry lawns and has two long tines to easily maneuver between plants and remove weeds.